 +34 971 459 email@example.com

-Charles Marlow Ibiza’s Tim Stacey shares the delights of his white island summer day with us.
+Tim Stacey from Chales Marlow Ibiza shares the delights of his white island summer day with us.

-It’s always an early start in our house.
+It’s always an early start in our house in Ibiza.
 Our four-month-old baby Noah means we have no need for an alarm clock.

 For the first couple of hours, things are a little bit frantic.
 My partner Sophie and I are focused on making sure Noah is kept happy and entertained so we can get ready.
 Getting my five-year-old stepdaughter Maya dressed in her outfit for that day, fed and ready for school is always a lot easier said than done.

 Maya and I are out of the house by 8.30 AM at the latest.
 She’s been going to summer school for the past few weeks but now she’s back to proper school just outside Ibiza Town.
 Once I’ve dropped Maya off at school, I stroll to my office in the Vara de Ray, the main square in the centre of town.

 This is my first opportunity to gather my thoughts and prepare for the day ahead.
 I love walking past the harbour below the ancient walls of Ibiza Town, seeing the masts of the boats swaying in the breeze, inhaling the fresh sea air and feeling grateful that I’m part of the town coming to life.
 Now it’s September and, although it gets hot later in the day, our mornings are cooler and fresher, and I feel nice and energised.

 There are several cafés in the Vara de Ray and by this time they’re pretty busy with people taking coffee and a croissant or pan de tomate, toasted bread spread with delicious ripe Spanish tomatoes, olive oil, garlic and salt.
 One of the great things about living on Ibiza is that so much of our lives are spent outside and this begins with morning coffee and breakfast.